webforj/webforj-documentation/docs/data-binding/automatic-binding.md

 ### `BindingRequired` annotation

-Use the `BindingReadOnly` to mark a binding as required. see also [Required binding detections](#required-binding-detections)
+Use the `BindingReadOnly` to mark a binding as required.
+See also [required binding detections](#required-binding-detections).

 ```java